 - Muscle Relaxants.
 Muscle relaxants, such as benzodiazepines, are addictive.
 But they are super effective in treating mild herniated disc pain.
 These medications relax your muscles and provide considerable pain relief.

 - Opioids.
-Doctors only prescribe opioids to treat severe back pain because they are strong and highly addictive as muscle relaxants.
-In fact, patients can only take opioids under the strict supervision of a professional.
+Doctors only prescribe opioids to treat severe back pain because they are potent and highly addictive as muscle relaxants.
+Patients can only take opioids under the strict supervision of a professional.
 These medicines release endorphins to suppress pain and enhance happy feelings.

 - Steroids.
 Steroids work wonders in reducing inflammation.
 However, doctors prescribe them cautiously because they can enhance the risks for many other health issues.

 6. Epidural Steroid Injections (ESIs)